Program Overview

 Program Description

 The Advanced Certificate in Trauma and Disaster Mental Health consists of 15 credits: three required core courses (Disaster Mental Health; Evidence-Based Assessment and Treatment for Trauma; and Assessment and Interventions with Children, Adolescents, and Families), plus two electives to allow students to focus on populations of interest.
-All courses are entirely online with the exception of COU565, Disaster Mental Health, which involves one weekend on the New Paltz campus during the summer.
-The certificate can be completed within one year or extended to accommodate the student's schedule.
+Students may complete the program completely online or include a one-weekend summer optionThe certificate can be completed within one year or extended to accommodate the student's schedule.

 The program is intended for two groups:

-• Professionals who have already earned a Master of Arts, Master of Science, or higher degree in counseling, social work, or a related field
+• Professionals who have already earned a Master of Arts, Master of Science, or higher degree in counseling, social work, or a related field.

-• Students who are currently enrolled in master's- or doctoral-level counseling or social work program and who have already completed their first year of coursework or who can demonstrate completion of a graduate-level counseling theories and skills course
+• Students who are currently enrolled in master's- or doctoral-level counseling or social work program and who have already completed their first year of coursework or who can demonstrate completion of a graduate-level counseling theories and skills course.

 Matriculated students enrolled in the SUNY New Paltz M.S. in Clinical Mental Health Counseling and School Counseling programs may take up to three courses towards the Advanced Certificate in Trauma and Disaster Mental Health while enrolled, with those credits counting towards M.S. requirements.
 Following the completion of their M.S., they may apply for the certificate program and take the remaining two courses to complete the Advanced Certificate.